 1.1.2 Adding probabilities

 Consider now the following slightly more complicated problem.
-Assume again that you toss the coins aa and bb.
+Assume again that you toss the coins and .
 What is the probability that both coins show the same outcome?
 There are two ways this could happen – either both coins are “heads” or both coins are “tails”.
 We already know from Eq.
 1.14 that the probabilities of these two individual events are

 Then the probability that one of these two events occurs is obtained by adding the probabilities: